What is PROCRIT®? And how does it work?

 healthcare provider will talk with you about these risks.

-For all people who take PROCRIT®,
+For all people who take PROCRIT®, including people with cancer or chronic

 kidney disease:

-- Serious heart problems, such as heart attack or heart failure, and
+• Serious heart problems, such as heart attack or heart failure, and stroke.
+You may die sooner if

 you are treated with PROCRIT® to increase red blood cells (RBCs) to near the same level found in

-healthy people. - Blood Clots.
-Blood clots may happen at any time while taking
+• Blood Clots.
+Blood clots may happen at any time while taking PROCRIT®.
+If you are receiving

 PROCRIT® for any reason and you are going to have surgery, talk to your healthcare provider about